You can send your Amazon CloudWatch logs to New Relic using our AWS Lambda function,

 newrelic-log-ingestiondetails and click Deploy.

-Scroll to the Application settings and configure log forwarding using the following environment variables:
+- In the function's Configure menu, go to Environment Variables and configure log forwarding using the following environment variables:

 A boolean to determine if you want to output debug messages in the CloudWatch console.
 Optional.